StevenPate/bookshelves.dev/src/content/shelves/olympic-peninsula.md

   - ISBN: "9780295988788"
 attribution: Steven
 ---
+1,400 square miles of rugged mountains.
+The richest old growth forest preserve anywhere.
+Glaciers.
+(Still).
+(Barely).
+The cleanest air and the quietest places in the country.
+A human presence at for at least 13,000 years.
+Home of complex cultures.
+Site of the most inspiring example of ecological restoration you may ever find.

 The Olympic Peninsula is one wild and interesting place.
 Its captivating natural landscapes also have a fascinating history of human settlement and development.
-There is a lot to learn, and these books have been particularly valuable to me.
+These are books that have been particularly helpful to me as I begin learning about this place.

-Note that this shelf is just a draft, and I have yet to write my own thoughts about most of these titles.
+*Note that I am still using publishers' descriptions for most of these texts, but wanted to share it as I'm writing these capsules.*